Security Policy

 4. Auto-Update and Signature Verification

-- Signature verification: Every update package is cryptographically signed.
-The application verifies the signature before applying any update.
-Unsigned or tampered updates are rejected.
-REVIEW
+- Signed updates only: Every update package is cryptographically signed.
+Cuttlefish verifies that signature before applying anything, and refuses any update that is unsigned or has been tampered with.

 5. Responsible Disclosure